latest update: 17 May 2018

 Under Conceptual Engineering also belong engineering activities like Start-up Sequencing of electric motors, or also Logic Diagrams, as shown above.
 Such Logic Diagrams spell out the required functionality, but not its physical implementation (e.g. in software, solid state logic, or relay system).

-Process design results, next to the documents already mentioned, in PFDs (Process Flow Diagram, block 5 in the above graph).
+Process design results, next to the documents already mentioned, in PFDs (Process Flow Diagram, block in the above first graph).

 Logic Diagrams like this, are also a part of Conceptual Engineering:

-The Process Engineers are now taking the stream data from the Heat & Material Balance and are defining the process conditions that apply for the plant items (equipment, piping, and instrumentation) that will be in contact with those streams.
+As stated above, the Process Engineers are taking the stream data from the Heat & Material Balance and are defining the process conditions that apply for the plant items (equipment, piping, and instrumentation) that will be in contact with those streams.
 For example these Operating Conditions for a pump:

 These conditions may include adaptations caused by engineering rules, such as a required overcapacity, safety margins, etc.

-With these process data the specifications for this hardware are being written.
-These also include additional requirements, such as material of construction and explosionproofing .
+Starting with the process data, that are inherited from , the specification for the hardware is being written.
+This includes physical requirements, such as material of construction and explosionproofing .

 Let us have a closer look at the applicable part of the model:

-The "whole-life Functional Class" (block 14) is an empty placeholder (anchor) that never changes.
-The information is attributed to a class-of-temporal-part of it (11) (see Life cycle of a Class) for the functional (process) data defined by the Process Engineer (9) in the Process Data Sheet for the FunctionalPhysicalObject (15).
+The "whole-life" ClassOfFunctionalObject is an empty placeholder (anchor) that never changes.
+The information is attributed to a class-of-temporal-part of it (see Life cycle of a Class) for the functional (process) data defined by the Process Engineer in the Process Data Sheet for the FunctionalPhysicalObject .

-The "whole-life Requirements Class" (block 16) is an empty placeholder (anchor) that never changes.
-The information is attributed to a class-of-temporal-part of it (13) for the technical requirements defined on the Technical Specification (12). (see Life cycle of a Class.)
+The "whole-life" Physical Requirements Class is an empty placeholder (anchor) as well that never changes.
+The information is attributed to a class-of-temporal-part of it for the technical requirements defined on the Technical Specification . (see Life cycle of a Class.)

-In case the requirements change, 11 and 13 are being deprecated and successors being created.
-These are representing the requirements starting from then on.
+In case the physical requirements change, is being deprecated and a successor being created.
+That successor is representing the requirements starting from then on.

 Procurement & Manufacturing